 - 1.1 This policy provides guidelines on treatment of the impairment and write-off of debtors. - 2.2 The policy seeks that household consumers with no or lower income are not denied a reasonable service and that the municipality is not financially burdened with non-payment of services. - 1.2 The Council is faced with a significant amount of outstanding debt and the continuous defaulting by certain consumers who can afford to pay for services. - 1.3 Despite strict enforcement of the previous policies, Council will continuously be confronted by circumstances requiring the possible write-off of irrecoverable debt and Council is required by IAS 39 to determine possible debt impairment.
 Provision should therefore be made for this impairment.
 To allow this, the Credit Control Policy, Par 10, inter alia, stipulated that:- - 1.3.1 The Municipal Manager must ensure that all avenues are utilised to collect the municipality's debt.
-There are certain circumstances that allow for the valid termination of debt collection procedures, such as:- - The insolvency of the debtor, whose estate has insufficient funds; - A balance being too small to recover, for economic reasons, considering the cost of recovery; - Indigent household who have no assets which can be sold for recovery of debt to municipality; or indigents who do have assets (e.g. RDP houses); - Any debtors' account whose cost to recover is more than the assets of that debtor; - A deceased debtor who has no assets to recover the debt; and - Where Council deems that a customer or groups of customers are unable to pay for services rendered. - 1.3.2 The municipality will maintain audit trails in such an instance and document the reasons for the abandonment of the action or claim in respect of the debt." - 1.4 In addition, paragraph 10 of the policy on debt write off further stipulated that "Council must appoint a committee in terms of its delegations to review and recommend to Council to approve all bad debt write off cases." - 1.5 The effective management of debtors include, amongst others, the following processes: - Implementation/ maintenance of the appropriate Information and Communication Technology (ICT) Systems and Business Processes; - Accurate Billing; - Customer Care and Accounts enquiry management;

-- Effective and timeous Credit Control;

-- Impairment of Debtors (Provision for Doubtful Debtors); and
+There are certain circumstances that allow for the valid termination of debt collection procedures, such as:- - The insolvency of the debtor, whose estate has insufficient funds; - A balance being too small to recover, for economic reasons, considering the cost of recovery; - Indigent household who have no assets which can be sold for recovery of debt to municipality; or indigents who do have assets (e.g. RDP houses); - Any debtors' account whose cost to recover is more than the assets of that debtor; - A deceased debtor who has no assets to recover the debt; and - Where Council deems that a customer or groups of customers are unable to pay for services rendered. - 1.3.2 The municipality will maintain audit trails in such an instance and document the reasons for the abandonment of the action or claim in respect of the debt." - 1.4 The effective management of debtors include, amongst others, the following processes: - Implementation/ maintenance of the appropriate Information and Communication Technology (ICT) Systems and Business Processes; - Accurate Billing; - Customer Care and Accounts enquiry management; - Effective and timeous Credit Control; - Impairment of Debtors (Provision for Doubtful Debtors); and

-- Write-off of uncollectable debtors.
+• Write-off of uncollectable debtors.